Marg99950/Basics/README.md

 # Basics
-here are some basic code of related subject 1)dbconnect:
+here are some basic code of related subject \n

+1)dbconnect:
 -> here I have created a simple project where I am connecting Mysql databse with the help of java Databse connectivity (JDBC) :-) hope you will get it.
 Happy codding.